DTV Visa Thailand

 As mentioned above, you can renew your DTV to get an additional 180 days added to your 180-day stay limit.
 You can do this once per entry, meaning that with an extension you can stay in Thailand for nearly a whole year without having to leave again.

-Destination Thailand Visa FAQ
+Thailand Elite Visa

 Here are some questions that we often get regarding this exciting new visa option.
-Hopefully, the answers will help you decide if Thailand’s DTV is for you.
+Hopefully, the answers will help you decide if Thailand's DTV visa is for you.

 That depends.
 Anyone who stays in Thailand for over 180 days out of a calendar year is considered a tax resident by the Thai government.
-If you are a tax resident, you are liable to pay Thai taxes on your foreign income.
-You may be exempt from this if your foreign income is taxed by your home country, and that country has a Double Tax Agreement with Thailand, which prevents income from being taxed twice.
+If you are a tax resident, you are liable to pay Thai taxes on foreign income that you bring into the country.

 How much does the Destination Thailand Visa cost?